Cinema: An International History of Film

 Hollywood's first blockbuster of the post-silent era was the 'talkie' The Jazz Singer (Alan Crosland, 1927), as its sporadic lines of spoken dialogue caused an instant sensation.
 Oskar Messter had produced Tonbilders (films with synchronised sound) in the 1900s, and, while The Jazz Singer may have been technically inferior to these earlier experimental sound films, its commercial success led directly to the demise of silent cinema.

 Erich von Stroheim, who emigrated from Austria to America, directed the epic Greed (1924), though it was cut by the studio from seven hours to two hours.
-French director Abel Gance's films (notably La Roue from 1923 and the stunning 'biopic' Napoléon from 1927) were similarly extravagant.
+French director Abel Gance's films (notably La Roue ['the wheel'] from 1923 and the stunning 'biopic' Napoléon from 1927) were similarly extravagant.
 Napoléon had a running-time of over five hours, and was projected using the Polyvision system: three screens were used, enabling incredible panoramic images to be presented.
 Polyvision was influenced by the ten-projector panoramas of the French Cinéorama system of 1900, and it inspired the American Cinerama process of the 1950s.
 Similar effects were later achieved using split-screen techniques, as in Richard L. Bare's Wicked, Wicked (1973; filmed in Duo-Vision).

 With the introduction of sustained narratives to Japanese cinema, the country's film industry began to polarise into two distinct styles: gendai-geki (dramas with contemporary settings, initially influenced by German Expressionism) and jidai-geki (period dramas influenced by kyu-geki historical films).
-Kichizo Chiba's 己が罪 (1909) was one of the earliest examples of gendai-geki.
+Kichizo Chiba's 己が罪 ['my sin'] (1909) was one of the earliest examples of gendai-geki.

 A group of overtly Marxist films, known as keiko-eiga, were swiftly suppressed by the Japanese authorities.
 Amongst them was Kenji Mizoguchi's Tokyo March (東京行進曲, 1929).
 One of the final keiko-eiga films was Shigekichi Suzuki's What Made Her Do It? (何が彼女をそうさせたか, 1930), the highest-grossing film in Japanese silent cinema.